Looking for hypnotherapy in Reading, Wallingford, Thame or Oxford? Why choose Resolved! Hypnotherapy?

 You are more important than my business.
 Here’s why…

 6. I will never ask you to give me a testimonial.
 You are not a means by which I can further my ambitions.
 You will come to me because you need help and I will never seek to exploit you in any fashion.
-UKCP and the NCHP forbid the use of testimonials and I will never depart from their view on this issue.
+UKCP forbids the use of testimonials and I will never depart from their view on this issue.
 I work to a strict ethical code and I will never seek to undermine this for my own benefit.
 Your best interests are my business.

 Buy cheap, pay twice…